Approved Applications and Operational Facilities

 Overview of Deepwater Port Applications Reviewed by the Maritime Administration

 To date, twenty Deepwater Port License Applications have been filed for approval.
 (Eighteen applications were filed for licenses to import liquefied natural gas (LNG) and two applications were filed for licenses to import oil.)
 The following sections provide the current status of all deepwater port license applications filed with the Maritime Administration to date.

 Approved Applications and Operational Facilities

 Of the nine approved applications, seven licenses have been issued to date.
-Specifically, three licenses were issued for facilities that are currently operational [LOOP, Neptune, Northeast Gateway], two licenses have been surrendered [Gulf Landing, Port Pelican], one license has been issued for a facility that will begin construction in the future [Port Dolphin] and the final license was issued for a facility that has been decommissioned [Gulf Gateway].
+Specifically, three licenses were issued for facilities that are currently operational [Louisiana Offshore Oil Port, Neptune, Northeast Gateway], two licenses have been surrendered [Gulf Landing, Port Pelican], one license has been issued for a facility that will begin construction in the future [Port Dolphin] and the final license was issued for a facility that has been decommissioned [Gulf Gateway].
 Further, it should be noted that two applications received a favorable Record of Decision but were withdrawn before a license was issued [Bienville Offshore, Main Pass].

 Approved – Operational Facilities